shnCanos/mkSane-nixos/README.md

 # Contributing

-Pull requests are open if you found another way to make nixos behave better or to make the workarounds less hacky.
+Pull requests are open.
+Some recommendations for pull requests are:
+- You found another way to make nixos behave more as expected (i.e. You want to add another workaround)

-You can also add more libraries if the one you want isn't in `libraries.nix`
+- You found a way to make the workarounds less hacky
+- You want to add a library to `libraries.nix`
+- You want to add package or an option to [Packages/Options I recommend](#packagesoptions-i-recommend).
+- You found a typo somewhere.

 > [!NOTE]
 > lib is one of the arguments for this module.
 If this poses a problem for you, create an issue and I'll change it.

+# Packages/Options I recommend

+This flake is meant for hacks, but here's a list of options/packages that I recommend people enable/install so their system works normally:
+## SSD
+`services.fstrim.enable` set to true if you use an ssd.

+If your drive is encrypted, check out:
+- `boot.initrd.luks.devices.<name>.allowDiscards`
+- `boot.initrd.luks.devices.<name>.bypassWorkqueues`

+With special enphasis in allowDiscards since this is the only way for fstrim to work. **Enabling this option in my system sped it up *considerably* and caused it to stop freezing**

+In case you don't know where to find `<name>`, you might find it in `/etc/nixos/hardware-configuration.nix`
+## Swappiness
+`kernel.sysctl = {"vm.swappiness" = 10;};` if you don't use a server for more responsiveness.
+The default is 60, which is exceedingly high and was causing me issues.